Open Government in the EU blog…

 About the research group

-Utrecht, Amsterdam, Helsinki – A research group studying the role of transparency policy in the context of the EU first emerged in Utrecht in 2010, then shifted to Amsterdam, and later to Helsinki, under changing project names and with a shifting composition of researchers.
+Utrecht, Amsterdam, Helsinki, Utrecht – A research blog was set up to communicate the ongoing research, policy developments and media debates for the benefit of an Utrecht-based research group studying the role of transparency policy in the context of the EU first emerged in Utrecht in 2010.
+The blog’s editorial role then moved to Amsterdam, and later to Helsinki, under changing project names and with a shifting composition of researchers, to finally return to Utrecht in September 2022.

 The Open Government in the European Union project, based at Utrecht University’s School of Governance (USG) and the Amsterdam Centre of European Law and Governance (ACELG), ran from 2010 to 2017 and sought to address the legal and administrative strategies for the promotion of open government in the European Union.
 The project was led by prof. Deirdre Curtin and by prof. Albert Meijer.